biocom-uib/vpf-tools/README.md

 `data-index.yml`) can be downloaded from [IMG/VR](https://img.jgi.doe.gov//docs/final_list.hmms.gz)

-You can find our classification of VPFs at [](http://bioinfo.uib.es/~recerca/VPF-Class/), at the "VPF classification" tab.
+You can find our classification of VPFs [here](http://bioinfo.uib.es/~recerca/VPF-Class/), at the "VPF classification" tab.
 The data files that `vpf-class` needs are in the rows "Full data" (`modelClassesFile`) and "UViG Score samples" (`scoreSamplesFile`).
 This VPF classification has been obtained as described in the paper, but the tool is designed to work with any